 The Municipal Elections Act, 1996, as amended, prohibits municipalities from making campaign contributions to municipal candidates or registered third parties.
 As a campaign contribution may take the form of money, goods or services, this procedure provides a fair and consistent approach on how municipal corporate resources can and cannot be used during a municipal election.
-This procedure supports compliance with the Municipal Elections Act, 1996, as amended, the Code of Conduct for Members of Council and Local Board Members, and the Employee Code of Conduct.
+This procedure supports compliance with the Municipal Elections Act, 1996, as amended, the Council Code of Conduct, Code of Conduct for Members of Local Boards and Advisory Committees, and the Employee Code of Conduct.

 This procedure applies to all Members of Council, municipal staff, registered election candidates, registered third parties, and members of the public.

 Corporate resources, assets or funding may not be used for any election-related purposes, except as identified in this procedure.

 1. Election campaigning